 Diet is equally key to managing your COPD.

 For starters, eat right.
 A dietitian’s advice may help.
 Follow a high-fiber diet -- about 20 to 35 grams a day -- with vegetables, fruits, whole grains, bran, and pasta.
 Foods that are high in fiber take longer to digest and help control glucose levels.

 Some other nutrition tips to remember:

 - Keep a good body weight.
-The issues of being overweight are well known, but being underweight is also bad for your health.
+The issues linked to being overweight are well-known, but being underweight is also bad for your health.
 When you have COPD, it can drain your energy and make it easier for you to get infections.

 - Cut the salt, and drink plenty of fluids.
 They help keep your mucus thin.
 A low-salt diet means you don’t retain those fluids.

 - Get plenty of calcium and vitamin D. As they say in the milk ads, those vitamins and minerals keep your bones strong.

 - To keep energy levels high, eat lots of small meals instead of three big ones, avoid junk-food snacks, and do some light exercise before you eat.